cognitedata/indsl/PUBLISHING.md

         `git branch -d build-docs`
     2. Run [build-docs.sh](./build_docs.sh).
 This will automatically create a new local branch called `build-docs`, commit the built documentation and push to github.
     3. Create a PR and ask someone in the Cognite `Charts InDSL Review` to approve and merge.
 When merged to main, github pages will redeploy the documentation page.

+3. Run GitHub Actions script to push merged docstring changes to Locize
+    1. Go to the `Actions` tab in the InDSL repository on GitHub
+    2. Select the `Push JSON to Locize` workflow under `All workflows` on the left hand side
+    3. Run the workflow in the main branch by clicking the `Run workflow` dropdown on the right hand side and selecting the `Run workflow` option